eaugeas/hilo/README.md

-# Hilo
+# Hilo-tfx
-Hilo is an anomaly detection system for time series data.
+Hilo-tfx is an anomaly detection system for time series data.
 It ingests input data, trains machine learning models, and detects anomalies on the data.
+It uses [tfx](https://www.tensorflow.org/tfx) as the underlying framework for orchestration and ml model management.
+This is just a prototype to test whether the idea is feasible.

 ## Building
 If you would like to build the project yourself, please see